Unchained Ranger

 Focused Spellcasting: The ranger gains Favored Enemy Spellcasting as a bonus feat.
 He must meet the prerequisites for this feat.
 The ranger must be at least 6th level to select this talent.
 At minimum 9th level, and again at minimum 17th level, this talent can be taken again.
 Each bonus Favored Enemy Spellcasting feat the ranger gains must select a different favored enemy type.
 Once per day, when the ranger spends an hour for his morning preparations, he may also change the type of enemy selected for his first Favored Enemy Spellcasting feat to one of his prepared favored enemy types.

 Herbalism (Su): The ranger can make Profession (Herbalist) checks in place of Craft (Alchemy) checks and Heal checks for all purposes.
-The ranger also adds his favored terrain bonus on Profession (Herbalist) checks while within his favored terrain, and if he successfully forages for herbs within his favored terrain, he finds twice as many doses of any herb he would normally.
+The ranger also adds his favored terrain bonus on Profession (Herbalist) checks to forage while within his favored terrain, and if he successfully forages for herbs within his favored terrain, he finds twice as many doses of any herb he would normally.
 These herbal medicines may take the form of poultices, concoctions, or even smokables; regardless, they become inert 1 day after they are created, and generally cannot be sold.
 The ranger can administer a herbal medicine to himself or a willing or allied creature within reach as a standard action (or as a move action if the ranger has the combat medic talent), and anyone else administering a herbal medicine takes a standard action to do so.
 These herbal medicines duplicate spell effects, using the ranger’s ranks in Profession (Herbalist) as the caster level.
 If a spell has an expensive material cost, the ranger must supply it.
 The ranger’s daily remedy preparations can duplicate a number of spell levels equal to 1 + the ranger’s Wisdom modifier, plus 1 for every 3 ranger levels after 1st.
 Each of these remedies takes 10 minutes of uninterrupted time for the ranger to prepare, though he can also prepare all of his daily allotment — or however many he desires — during his hour of daily preparation.
 The ranger can initially create herbal medicines of the following spells: Cure Light Wounds, Invigorate, Pesh Vigor, Remove Fear, and Remove Sickness.
 At 4th level, he adds Calm Emotions, Cure Moderate Wounds, Delay Disease, Delay Pain, Delay Poison, Lesser Restoration, and Remove Paralysis to the herbal medicines he can create.
 At 7th level, he adds Cure Serious Wounds, Remove Blindness/Deafness, and Remove Disease to the herbal medicines he can create.
 At 10th level, he adds Cure Critical Wounds, Neutralize Poison, and Restoration to the herbal medicines he can create.

 Hide in Plain Sight* (Ex): Within his favored terrains, the ranger can use Stealth to hide even when being observed.
 At 17th level, the ranger can use this ability in any terrain so long as there is a source of natural cover or concealment.
 The ranger must have the Camouflage talent and be at least 11th level to select this talent.